All Episodes

 jordan holmes

-Happy Birthday, Elena.
+Happy birthday, Elena.

 dan friesen

-Next, Alfrin with two N's.
+Next, Alfren with two N's.

 Thank you so much.